nodejs/Intl/README.md

 provide the infrastructure necessary to allow such translations to take place, such as message bundles and message formatting.

-Note, however is is not in the scope of this WG to perform the actual translation (or localization) of Node, its documentation and websites, nor of modules or applications built using Node.
+Note, however it is not in the scope of this WG to perform the actual translation (or localization) of Node, its documentation and websites, nor of modules or applications built using Node.